What Is Virtual Memory and How to Increase It for Best Performance? - Qiling

 Virtual Memory Physical Memory

-Virtual memory can be increased in size manually by allocating more hard drive space Physical memory is limited to the size of the chips present on a memory module
+Virtual memory can be increased in size manually by allocating more hard drive space, allowing for more applications to run simultaneously without running out of memory.
+Physical memory, also known as RAM (Random Access Memory), is limited to the size of the chips present on a memory module, which determines the maximum amount of data that can be stored and processed at any given time.

 How Much Virtual Memory Should You Set?

-In today's common operating systems, such as Windows 10 and 11, the operating system automatically decides virtual memory or paging file size.
-However, if you feel like you need more, then here's what you need to remember:
+In Windows 10 and 11, the operating system automatically decides the virtual memory or paging file size, but if you need more, you can manually adjust it.

 Physical Memory Size Minimum Paging File Size Maximum Paging File Size